Code of Practice

 Copywriters must ensure that their work is legally sound and compliant with relevant regulations.
 This includes making sure that copy is legal, decent, honest, truthful and free from plagiarism.

 Copywriters must ensure that all content delivered is original, accurate and free of plagiarised and/or copyright-protected material.
-They must ensure that concepts and content adhere to all relevant advertising, marketing and data protection regulations.
+They must ensure that concepts and content comply with all relevant advertising, marketing, and data protection regulations.

-Copywriters working in regulated industries (including alcohol, children's products, financial services, food and drink, fundraising, gambling, healthcare, legal services, and political campaigns) must understand the specific requirements before commencing work.
+Copywriters working in regulated industries (including alcohol, children’s products, financial services, food and drink, fundraising, gambling, healthcare, legal services, and political campaigns) must comply with the requirements of those sectors.

 Copywriters working with environmental or sustainability claims must understand the specific requirements for substantiation and presentation.
 The ASA and CMA have published detailed guidance on green claims, and this area is subject to increased regulatory scrutiny.